How to Use Brace Expansion in Bash Scripting [3 Cases]

 Nested brace expansion in BashHere, “{1,2,3}” is nested within the outer curly braces.
 While expanding, these nested curly braces also expand as you can see c1, c2 and c3 in the output.

-Look at the table to have all the ideas at once.
-It contains possible brace expansion associated with range.
+The below table contains possible brace expansion associated with range.

 Brace Expansion Example Output